 - What you need to know before you go on a trip ... "古本" and "古書" actually have different meanings!?

 - If you want to a tour on second-hand bookstores, then this is the first place to go!
-The world's largest "book town" - Jinbocho (Chiyoda Ward)
+The world's largest "book town" - Jimbocho (Chiyoda Ward)

 - Hongo Old Book Town (Bunkyo Ward), which has a deep connection with Japan's first university, the University of Tokyo

-- Waseda Second-hand Bookshop Street (Shinjuku Ward), a city of education and a city of students
+- Waseda Second-hand Bookshop Street (Shinjuku Ward), the town of education and students